monika-ddu/archeology/_announcements/week-0.md

 ---
-title: Week 0 Announcement
+title: Assignments Announcement
-week: 0
+week: 5
-date: 2019-04-01
+date: 2023-05-01
 ---

-Hello world!
+Assignemnt 1 is due on May 18, 2023.
 {: .fs-5 }